aelleon/Honeypot-Hosted-on-AWS/README.md

 At one point I was locked out of my AWS because it appeared that the private key pair was changed and I was locked out of my VM

 ![](lockedout.PNG)

+The only unresolved question I have is how I was locked out of my VM (if it was because of a mistake, or because the key pair was actually changed through an exploit.